Painted Desert (Arizona)

 The Painted Desert is a United States desert of badlands in the Four Corners area, running from near the east end of Grand Canyon National Park and southeast into Petrified Forest National Park.
 It is most easily accessed from the north portion of Petrified Forest National Park.
 The Painted Desert is known for its brilliant and varied colors: these include the more common red rock, but also shades of lavender.

 History

 The Painted Desert was named by a Spanish expedition under Francisco Vázquez de Coronado during his 1540 quest to find the Seven Cities of Cibola.
 He located these some 40 mi east of Petrified Forest National Park.
 Finding the cities were not made of gold, Coronado sent an expedition to find the Colorado River to gain supplies.
 Passing through the wonderland of colors, they named the area El Desierto Pintado ("The Painted Desert").

-Much of the Painted Desert within Petrified Forest National Park is protected as Petrified Forest National Wilderness Area, where motorized travel is limited.
+Much of the Painted Desert within Petrified Forest National Park is protected as Petrified Forest Wilderness, where motorized travel is limited.
 The park offers both easy and longer hikes into the colored hills.
 The Painted Desert continues north into the Navajo Nation, where off-road travel is allowed only by permit.